ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 persistently-stored `state` of the spent swap-in-potentiam UTXO to `alice_moved`.
-This state allows the client to repeat the `c=.sip.sign_sip_onchain` call with the same UTXO (for example, to RBF a transaction).
+This state allows the client to repeat the `c=.sip.sign_sip_onchain` call with the same UTXO (for example, to RBF a transaction, or idempotency in case the client disconnects or crashes before it can receive the signature from the LSP).
-However, spending a swap-in-potentiam UTXO to an onchain address also prevents it from being used to fund a 0-conf Lightning operation.
+However, spending a swap-in-potentiam UTXO to an onchain address also prevents it from being used to fund a 0-conf Lightning operation in the future.

 TODO